kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/Biuld_your_own_cluster.md

 -  How dangerous are these machines in terms of fire safety?
 What if my cooling system fails and I am not there to turn the machine off?
 -  Can I get the same level of lfexibility from freely avaiilable resource such as Google Colab?
 -  How much support can I get from the internet?
+-  What sort of internet connectivity do I need?
+Can I do it withouth?